-It is the student's responsibility to register for the required number of credits for their degree, including DNP practicum and project credits (minimum of twelve [12]).
-To verify that the correct number of credits have been taken, the candidate should meet with their academic advisor to review the plan of work when registering for the courses and well before the expected semester of graduation.
+It is the student's responsibility to register for the required number of credits for their degree, including DNP been taken, the candidate should meet with their academic advisor to review the plan of work when registering for the courses and well before the expected semester of graduation.
 The student should also obtain and review a copy of his/her WSU transcript to ensure that all required courses and number of credits have been taken.